 The most important component of your pet’s healthcare is a regular check up.

-All pet parents should bring their animals in for an annual wellness exam.
-This is important, not only because it ensures a more proactive form of care so that possible illnesses can be dealt with before they become critical and also because routine exams are essential for a happier and healthier pet overall.
+All pet owners should bring their animals in for an annual wellness exam.
+This is important, not only because it ensures a more proactive form of care this also alerts you to possible illnesses can be dealt with before they become critical.
+Routine exams are essential for a happier and healthier pet overall.

 Remember, senior pets (dogs and cats over 8 years of age) should receive more regular check ups.
 Six months for a pet is equivalent to 3 years between visits to the GP for humans!